osamasaied127/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 12-newest_files

 This script displays the 10 newest files in the current directory, sorted from the newest to the oldest.

+ 13-unique

+This script takes a list of words as input and prints only words that appear exactly once, sorted in alphabetical order.

+14-findthatword

+This script displays lines containing the pattern "root" from the file `/etc/passwd`.

+# 15-countthatword

+This script displays the number of lines that contain the pattern "bin" in the file `/etc/passwd`.